Grand Teton National Park and John D. Rockefeller, Jr. Memorial Parkway Superintendent's Compendium

 Service animals must assist with a disability and must be trained to perform tasks to aid with the disability.
 Dogs whose sole function is providing comfort or emotional support do not qualify as service animals under the Americans with Disabilities Act.
 Visitors who plan to take a service animal into the backcountry should complete an acknowledgment form in a visitor center at their convenience.

 Leave what you find.
 Keep items in their natural setting for others to enjoy.
 Picking wildflowers, historic objects, archaeological artifacts, natural features, or collecting items such as antlers is prohibited.
-Edible fruits, berries, and nuts may be gathered by hand for personal use and consumption.
+Edible fruits, berries, mushrooms, and nuts may be gathered by hand for personal use and consumption.
 The allowable limit is one quart/per species/per person/per day.
-The collection of mushrooms is prohibited.

 Campfires are allowed at designated campgrounds and picnic areas within metal fire grates, unless fire restrictions are in effect.
 Fires are prohibited in other areas.
 Fireworks and other pyrotechnic devices are prohibited at all times.